 - Education and grant opportunities are available through the Landscaping for Clean Water Program

-- Keep leaves, grass clippings, and fertilizer off driveways, streets and out of the storm drains
+- Keep leaves, grass clippings, and fertilizer off driveways, streets and out of the storm drains.
+Learn how you can adopt-a-drain to keep them clear of debris.

 - Pick up after your pets, in your yards and on walks